An Overview of Root Canals

 The cost varies depending on how severe the problem is and which tooth is affected.
 Many dental insurance policies cover endodontic treatment.
 A ballpark estimate for the root canal treatment itself (not including a dental restoration following the procedure) performed by a general dentist could range from $350 to $540 for an incisor and $520 to $800 for a molar.
 The fees charged by endodontists could be up to 50% higher.

 Saving your natural teeth is the very best option, if possible.
 Your natural teeth make it possible for you to eat a wide variety of foods necessary to maintain proper nutrition.
-The root canal procedure is the treatment of choice.
+Root canal therapy is the treatment of choice.

 The only alternative to a root canal procedure is having the tooth extracted.
 The tooth would then be replaced with a bridge, implant, or removable partial denture to restore chewing function and prevent adjacent teeth from shifting.
 These alternatives not only are more expensive than a root canal procedure but require more treatment time and additional procedures to adjacent teeth and supporting tissues.